hrydgard/ppsspp/README.md

 For build instructions and other development tutorials, see [the wiki](https://github.com/hrydgard/ppsspp/wiki).

+If you want to download regularly updated builds for Android, Windows x86 and x64, proceed to this [page](https://buildbot.orphis.net/ppsspp/)

 For game compatibility, see [community compatibility feedback](https://report.ppsspp.org/games).

 What's new in 1.9.0/1.9.3